 Membership is open to solicitors’ practices, barristers’ chambers, individual Barrister members and In-House bodies.
-Other applicants will be considered on a case by case basis.

 Membership is welcomed from anywhere in the UK.

 Please email the Librarian for details of current rates.

 As a company limited by the guarantee of its members, the constitution of the society means that Manchester Incorporated Law Library Society cannot accept requests for research or access to the collections if you are not a member or annual subscriber to the Library.

 The Library is a not-for-profit organisation, which is solely funded privately by members’ subscriptions.